The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: Abstract

 \section{Abstract}

 A central challenge for cognitive science is to explain how abstract concepts are acquired from limited experience.
-This effort has often been framed in terms of a dichotomy between empiricist and nativist approaches, most recently embodied by debates concerning deep neural networks and symbolic cognitive models.
+This has often been framed in terms of a dichotomy between connectionist and symbolic cognitive models.
 Here, we highlight a recently emerging line of work that suggests a novel reconciliation of these approaches, by exploiting an inductive bias that we term the \textit{relational bottleneck}.
+In that approach, neural networks are constrained via their architecture to focus on relations between perceptual inputs, rather than the attributes of individual inputs.
 We review a family of models that employ this approach to induce abstractions in a data-efficient manner, emphasizing their potential as candidate models for the acquisition of abstract concepts in the human mind and brain.